juliandewit/juliandewit.github.io/_posts/2014-03-03-kaggle-criteo.md

 ---

 ## Summary
 This document describes the 4th prize solution to the [Criteo Labs display advertising challenge](https://www.kaggle.com/c/criteo-display-ad-challenge) hosted by Kaggle.com.
 The solution consisted of two steps.
 First the data was preprocessed.
 Rare and unseen test-set categorical values were all encoded as one category.
 The remaining features were one-hot encoded or hashed so that we ended up with roughly 200K separate sparse features.
 The second step was to use neural networks to train a number of different models with variations coming from different network architectures, bagging and preprocessing parameters.
-The different models were averaged into one final solution.
+The different models were averaged into one final solution. test

 ## the rest will be converted later